 And if you already play (or have played) Beat Saber, then you’ve probably stumbled upon its hidden secret: even 30 minutes of Beat Saber can give you a solid full-body workout.

-In this article, I’m going to guide you through the safety procedures that I’m using to stay injury-free while playing Beat Saber with weighted gear.
+In this article, you’re going to learn the safety procedures that I’m currently using to stay injury-free while playing Beat Saber with weighted gear.

 Beat Saber with a Weighted Vest: What to Expect